nhatminh/nhatminh.github.io/_posts/2024-10-28-eastern-science.md

 A new approach may emerge from my experience:
 - A thing could be seen from many views, and angles but can be understandable when we concentrate more on the root causes not only the top
 - We should not look up to the Theoretical Theory (far from practice) and look down to the Practical Confidential Evidence and Experience
-- Accept the nonsense to nurture creativity and innovation since we don't know what we don't know due to our limited senses and perspectives
+- Open Mindset and Accept the nonsense to nurture creativity and innovation since we don't know what we don't know due to our limited senses and perspectives
 - A lot of problems cannot be proved by math equations but we live with them and adapt to the rapid climate and technological changes
 - After all, we need a Systematic Effective Approach regarding both sense and nonsense toward Ultimate, Practical, Collective Efficiency (E.g.: our balanced body, earth's ecosystem, ultimate social welfare, and global peace)
+- Be aware and Reject False Beliefs without any Confidential Evidence or Experience, Not based on Casual Effect since Nonsense includes many of them and unwanted consequences.